 Though Ritu was the love of his life, her family business wasn’t.
-Ritu Sarkar’s family made their living in food, and had a small but thriving restaurant delivering the best of Asian cuisine right into the heart of Theraton when a young Robert Chatterjee fell in love and eventually won the hand of his beloved Ritu.
+Ritu Sarkar’s family made their living in food, and had a small but thriving restaurant delivering the best of Asian cuisine right into the heart of Theraton when a young Robert Singh fell in love and eventually won the hand of his beloved Ritu.
 However, as Robbie was at a loose end after giving up his degree in economics, much to the shame of both their families, he was expected to join in and pull his weight in the restaurant business.
-Robbie, loved the food, it was the best food he had tasted but he also knew that in his heart he was a burger and fries kind of man.
+Robbie, loved the food, it was the best food he had tasted but he also knew that in his heart he was a fish and chips kind of man.
 Not that he would admit that to his darling Ritu!

 Robbie watched as Ritu grew the family restaurant business, taking it over from her parents, hiring the best chefs and staff she could find, and then opening a second, and third, restaurant in other nearby towns making the ‘Sarkar Asia’ chain into ‘The Word’ in local Asian dining.
 His heart sank, there would be no escaping the restaurant trade.
 What little Robbie did remember from his few lucid moments in university lectures eventually saved his sanity.
 One day, he quietly suggested to his father in law that in order to keep the family restaurants supplied with the best ingredients, at the best price, they should extend into wholesale and open a cash and carry.
 They could then import food, and all the other accoutrements of the restaurant business, direct from Asian exporters and use the quality associated with the Sarkar Asia brand to build up a customer base of other Asian food outlets and restaurants, and also sell direct in smaller bulk quantities to the public.
 The idea was accepted and Robbie felt his standing in the family elevated a little.